Code-Institute-Submissions/TCaldato-battleships-game/README.md

 # Battleships Game - (In development)

-As someone who loves learning programming, I decided to create my own version of the classic game, Battleship, using Python Essentials for the Course at Code Institute.
-Have you ever played it?
-It's a really fun game that requires strategy and a bit of guessing.
-It's meant for two players, and the game board has grids where each player places their own fleet of ships.
-The goal is to sink your opponent's fleet before they sink yours!
+As a programming enthusiast, I decided to create my own version of the classic game, Battleships, using Python Essentials for the Course at Code Institute.
+The game requires strategic guessing of ship locations and is designed for two players - the user and the computer.
+Each player has their own board, where ships are randomly placed.
+The objective is to destroy the computer's fleet before it destroy yours.

 It's a popular game played all over the world, and you can learn more about it on [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game)) if you're interested.